-For more information, see the A4990 carrier product page.
+For more information, see the Hydra product page.

-Get a FREE copy of Elektor magazine’s December issue with your order while supplies last.
-To get your free issue, enter the coupon code ELEKTOR1213 into your shopping cart.
-The magazine will add 5 ounces to the package weight when calculating your shipping options.
+Get a FREE copy of Elektor magazine’s January/February issue with your order while supplies last.
+To get your free issue, enter the coupon code ELEKTOR0114 into your shopping cart.
+The magazine will add 8 ounces to the package weight when calculating your shipping options.

 For other issues and more information, see our Free Elektor Magazine Offers page.
 All issues are now available for shipping worldwide!

 After having been out of the short-range Sharp GP2D120XJ00F analog distance sensor for a while, we are happy to have a higher-performance replacement: the Sharp GP2Y0A41SK0F analog distance sensor.
 The newer GP2Y0A41SK0F has the same physical dimensions, pinout, and 4 cm to 30 cm operating range as the original GP2D120XJ00F, but it offers a much higher update rate and lower average current draw.
 This sensor is an inexpensive and easy way to add close-proximity rangefinding or obstacle detection to your electronics or robotics project.

 For longer-range analog rangefinders and shorter-range digital distance sensors, check out our full selection of optical rangefinders.

 Earlier this month we introduced our new line of powerful U3V50x boost regulators; now we have a similarly powerful family of S18V20x step-up/step-down voltage regulators to go along with them!
 We are especially excited about these regulators, which have a wide 3 V to 30 V input voltage range, typical efficiency of 80% to 90%, and maximum output current of approximately 2 A when the input voltage is near the output voltage.